View Seth Bartley's Obituary on timesgazette.com and share memories

-Seth is survived by his mother and stepfather, Lori and John Welling of Leesburg; father, Bill Bartley of Leesburg; two daughters, Isla Ann Bartley and Elise Maelynn Bartley, both of Portsmouth; maternal grandparents, Larry and Alicia Britain of Hillsboro; paternal grandparents, Herb (Grace) Bartley of Hillsboro; a sister, Burgandy Lynn (Billy) Tolle of New Martinsburg; a brother, Forest Trent (Jessica) Bartley of Leesburg; a stepbrother, Heath Minor of Cincinnati; three uncles, Larry (Robin) Britain of New Vienna, Bart (Stacey) Bartley of Greenfield and Bret (Stephanie) Bartley of Leesburg; an aunt, Pam (Benji) Mullenix of Hillsboro; and many nieces, nephews and cousins.
+Seth is survived by his wife, Courtney Bartley of Portsmouth; mother and stepfather, Lori and John Welling of Leesburg; father, Bill Bartley of Leesburg; two daughters, Isla Ann Bartley and Elise Maelynn Bartley, both of Portsmouth; maternal grandparents, Larry and Alicia Britain of Hillsboro; paternal grandparents, Herb (Grace) Bartley of Hillsboro; paternal grandmother, Vicky Bartley of Wilmington; a sister, Burgandy Lynn (Billy) Tolle of New Martinsburg; a brother, Forest Trent (Jessica) Bartley of Leesburg; a stepbrother, Heath Minor of Cincinnati; three uncles, Larry (Robin) Britain of New Vienna, Bart (Stacey) Bartley of Greenfield and Bret (Stephanie) Bartley of Leesburg; an aunt, Pam (Benji) Mullenix of Hillsboro; and many nieces, nephews and cousins.

 Seth was preceded in death by an aunt, Corinne Roberts; maternal great-grandmother, Betty Priest; and paternal great-grandmother, Mabel Britain.

 A private family gathering and funeral service will be held Saturday April 4 at the Leesburg United Methodist Church.
 A video tribute and funeral service will be live-streamed via the Leesburg United Methodist Church Facebook page starting at 10:30 a.m.
 Saturday April 4.
-Burial will follow services in the Pleasant Hill Cemetery in Leesburg.
+Burial, with family only, will follow services in the Pleasant Hill Cemetery in Leesburg.

-Memorial contributions may be made to the Ohio Bible Mission Training Center, 6210 McCoppin Mill Rd., Hillsboro, Ohio 45133; or The Counseling Center, 816 Fourth St., Portsmouth, Ohio 45662.
+In lieu of flowers, please consider donating to The Counseling Center, a non-profit behavioral health care agency specializing in treatment of and recovery from substance use, mental health and chemical dependency that was a great help to Seth on his road to recovery.
+They stand ready to help all in need at 740-354-6685 or 740-354-1010 (24/7 crisis center).

+Donations can be sent to 923 Findlay St., Portsmouth, Ohio 45662.
+Donations can also be sent to the Kairos RCI Prison ministry, a mission to the Ross Correctional Institution residents in Chillicothe.
+Seth frequently helped serve with his mother and John in the kitchen for the weekend evangelical work in the prison that takes place two times every year.
+The donations can be sent to Bob Williams, 4697 Carrington Way, Hilliard Ohio 43026.
+Please consider as well serving our Lord as either an inside team member or kitchen team member in Seth's memory by contacting Doug Baker at 513-509-3879.

 The Turner Funeral Home is serving the family.